apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 );
 ```

-Table create commands support the most commonly used [flink create clauses](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/sql/create.html#create-table) now, including:
+Table creation command supports the most commonly used [Flink create table clauses](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/sql/create.html#create-table), which includes

-* `PARTITION BY (column1, column2, ...)` to configure partitioning, apache flink does not yet support hidden partitioning.
+* `PARTITION BY (column1, column2, ...)` for partitioning configuration (Flink doesn't support hidden partitioning yet);
-* `COMMENT 'table document'` to set a table description.
+* `COMMENT 'table document'` for setting a table description;
-* `WITH ('key'='value', ...)` to set [table configuration](../configuration) which will be stored in apache iceberg table properties.
+* `WITH ('key'='value', ...)` for setting [table configuration](../configuration) that will be stored in Iceberg table properties.

-Currently, it does not support computed column, primary key and watermark definition etc.
+Currently, functionalities such as computed columns, primary keys(????????????????????), and watermark definitions are not supported.

 ### `PARTITIONED BY`

-To create a partition table, use `PARTITIONED BY`:
+To create a partitioned table, use `PARTITIONED BY`:

 ```sql
 CREATE TABLE `hive_catalog`.`default`.`sample` (